 Indus Zanskar River Confluence: At Nimmu, watch the magnificent sight of Indus and Zanskar Rivers merging in to each other to form one.

 Magnetic Hills: Almost everyone coming to Ladakh know this place.
 This is a stretch on the road that is believed to have magnetic powers; such that it can get your vehicle in to motion on an uphill slope even with engine turned off.
-Read to know more details.
+Read The Magic of Magnetic Hill to know more details.

 Tiger Hill: This is the hilltop that Pakistan captured in the war of Kargil.
 It is visible from the road itself as you drive through Drass.

 Man Made Wonders